CQuICC/equipment_automation/README.md

 * MPC320: Control the paddle position of the motorised molarisation controller from Thorlabs.
 * ELL20/M: Thorlabs Linear Stage.
 Travel Distance 60mm.
 * NRT-8000: An optical spectrum analyser from New Ridge Technologies.
+* quTAG:
+  - Fetches timestamps from quTAG and writes it in a file
+  - Fetches counts per exposure time and prints it